Shiweiliuiiiiiii/Selfish-RNN/README.md

 # Selfish-RNN Sparse Recurrent Neural Networks with Adaptive Connectivity

-This repository is the official implementation of Neurips 2020 submission ID 6137: Selfish-RNN Sparse Recurrent Neural Networks with Adaptive Connectivity
+This repository is the official implementation of Neurips 2020 submission with ID 6137: Selfish-RNN Sparse Recurrent Neural Networks with Adaptive Connectivity

 ![](Selfish-RNN.png)